Now you don't need money when you look like that, do ya honey?

 Tenchi Muyo!'s treatment of the group as this versus a harem fluctuates depending on continuity.
 Ironically, Kiyone is the only character who is (consistently) embarrassed at being a literal Pretty Freeloader, as she's initially forced to mooch off the cast after being stranded on Earth with Mihoshi.

 This was addressed a little in the Spinoff manga.
 Mihoshi does give part of her paycheck to pay for rent and all the damage she causes.
 Of course, given that Mihoshi comes from one of the richest families in the known universe, she probably doesn't even notice her paycheck.

-In the OVA continuity, especially later on, when it moved from its original Rule of Funny-driven action comedy premise into more straightforward Space Opera setting, is was implied that all Earth!Masakis' financial problems, whether real or imaginary, are little more than Masquerade, as their family is actually much richer then Kuramitsu clan.
+In the OVA continuity, especially later on, when it moved from its original Rule of Funny-driven action comedy premise into a more straightforward Space Opera setting, it was implied that all Earth!Masakis' financial problems, whether real or imaginary, are little more than Masquerade, as their family is actually much richer than the Kuramitsu clan.
 They are, after all, members of the Jurai royal family...and nowhere near as isolated from Jurai as they let on.

 The entire cast of Happy Lesson, who tend to annoy Chitose at the worst possible times, and were once kicked out of his house as a result.
 This makes the pseudo- Last Minute Hook Up plotline involving one of the teachers all the more unusual.

 The freeloader part may be subverted, considering all the mothers are full-time teachers or a nurse.
 It's implied they pay the food bill, since they once ask how much Hazuki spends on eating.